-The dry valleys of Thixendale are the feature of a delightful walk in the Yorkshire Wolds.
+The dry valleys of Thixendale are the main attraction of a delightful walk in the Yorkshire Wolds.
 The paths are very good and the villages of Thixendale and the church at Wharram Percy book end the walk perfectly.

-Avoid the cows in Deep Dale are over friendly – say no more.
+Avoid the cows in Deep Dale which are over friendly – say no more.

 Your email address will not be published.
 Required fields are marked *